Japan Drops South Korea From Favored Trade List As Long-Simmering Tensions Flare

 Japan downgraded its trading relationship with South Korea on Friday, escalating a simmering trade feud that some experts worry could undermine U.S. security ties with chief Asian allies and hinder their cooperation on the North Korean nuclear issue.

 Despite last-minute diplomacy and entreaties from U.S. officials, Japan passed a bill imposing export controls on industrial and high-tech products going to South Korea.
-While their export is still allowed, Tokyo scratched Seoul from a list of 27 trading partners for whom approvals are fast-tracked.
+While their export is still allowed, Tokyo scratched Seoul from a list of 27 trading partners for which approvals are fast-tracked.
 The measure will take effect Aug.
 28.

-The dispute is rooted in history, and Japan's 1910-1945 colonial occupation of Korea.
+The dispute is rooted in history and Japan's 1910-1945 colonial occupation of Korea.
 With the spread to trade, ties between Seoul and Tokyo could quickly begin a downward spiral with far-reaching consequences.

-The economic measures are a step toward the decoupling of Asia's 2nd and 4th largest economies, says Scott Snyder, senior fellow for Korea studies at the Council on Foreign Relations.
+The economic measures are a step toward the decoupling of Asia's second- and fourth-largest economies, says Scott Snyder, senior fellow for Korea studies at the Council on Foreign Relations.

-"The logical end of the emotion driving the policies in Japan and South Korea," Snyder says, "is essentially one that states: 'well, we really don't need the other.'"
+"The logical end of the emotion driving the policies in Japan and South Korea," Snyder says, "is essentially one that states: 'Well, we really don't need the other.' "

 If escalation is unchecked, he warns, the feud could undermine the U.S.-constructed security architecture that has been in place in Asia for decades.

 In Seoul, President Moon Jae-in warned that Japan would face serious consequences for what he called a reckless action.

-"Japan's measure will add even more difficulties to our economy under these severe circumstances," he told a special meeting of his cabinet.
+"Japan's measure will add even more difficulties to our economy under these severe circumstances," he told a special meeting of his Cabinet.

 "However, we will never again lose to Japan," he declared.
 "We have come this far today by overcoming countless hardships."

 Seoul will assemble a task force to plan countermeasures.
 South Korea's finance minister said Seoul will drop Tokyo from its own list of trusted trade partners.